doyoubi/undermoon/README.md

 Undermoon also provides a `Coordinator` to do something similar to the `checker.py` above in example (3).
 It will keep checking the server-side proxies and do failover.
 However, `Coordinator` itself does not store any data.
 It is a stateless service backed by a HTTP broker maintaining the meta data.
-You can implement this HTTP broker yourself and there's a [Golang implementation](https://github.com/doyoubi/overmoon).
+You can implement this HTTP broker yourself and there's a [Golang implementation](https://github.com/doyoubi/overmoon) working in progress.

 ![architecture](docs/architecture.svg)